Rashidun army: Camels

 The Rashidun caliphate employed camels in various military roles since they respected the beasts' legendary endurance and were more numerous than horses in the Middle East, especially in dry areas.
 Extensive use of camels occurred during the initial campaigns of Muhammad, which continued onwards the existence of Rashidun caliphate and it successor states.
 The abundant availability of camel herds within caliphate enabled even infantries also mounted with camels during the caliphate military campaigns.

-Al-Baghawi recorded an example that found from long narration of tradition, that a wealthy Arab soldier like Dhiraar ibn al-Azwar possessed 1,000 camels even before converting to Islam.
+Al-Baghawi recorded an example that found from long narration of tradition, that a wealthy Arab soldier like Dirar ibn al-Azwar possessed 1,000 camels even before converting to Islam.

 Furthermore, the development of Diwan al-Jund by caliph Umar ensured each caliphate soldiers possessed camels, despite their difficult tempers and expensive price.
 Both the camel riders and infantry of the Caliphate armies are known to have ridden camels during long-march campaigns.

 Historians have generally agreed that the early caliphate's rapid conquests were facilitated by their large-scale utilization of dromedaries.

 Rashidun army camels also bore offspring while marching to the battle.
-Tabari, a firsthand witness of Rashidun vanguard commander Aqra' ibn Habis, recorded that before the Battle of Anbar, the camels belonging to his soldiers were about to gave birth.
+Al-Tabari, a firsthand witness of Rashidun vanguard commander Aqra' ibn Habis, recorded that before the Battle of Anbar, the camels belonging to his soldiers were about to gave birth.
 However, since the Aqra' would not halt the operation, he instructed his soldiers to carry the newborn camels on the rumps of adult camels.